RULE 10.1 CONDUCT IN COURT

-(5) During a court appearance, counsel or a court official shall refrain from wearing clothing suited primarily for sports or leisure time activities.
+(5) During a court appearance, counsel or a court official must refrain from wearing clothing suited primarily for sports or leisure time activities.

 (c) Assignment of Cases.

-(1) Counsel shall observe the assignment of cases, and keep advised of the progress of business of the court, so as to be ready when a case is reached.
+(1) Counsel must observe the assignment of cases, and keep advised of the progress of business of the court, so as to be ready when a case is reached.

 (e) Arguments of Counsel.

 (1) One Counsel Per Party.
 Unless otherwise permitted by the court, only one counsel appearing for a party may be allowed to argue any question to the court or jury.

 (2) Unless otherwise permitted by the court, each party is limited to one hour of argument.

 Rule 10.1 was amended, effective March 1, 2001; March 1, 2008; March 1, 2015.